andreaduranvivas/AREP-Taller1/README.md

-# AREP - Taller 1
+# AREP - Taller 1 - Andrea Durán

-One Paragraph of project description goes here
+This project is a simple HTTP server application that allows users to search for information about movies using the OMDb API.
+The server responds to requests with details about a specific movie based on the provided movie title.

 ## Getting Started